 About the Artist

-Tikka received a 2006 GAP to purchase equipment and materials to fully develop a new performance piece entitled Layar.
-Sears’ new piece incorporated portable screens with video projection and her own intricate choreography to be synchronized between the screens and Sears’ live performance.
-Incorporating video interviews and oral histories exploring migration, regret and repetition, the video footage was also projected directly onto the performers’ bodies, allowing Sears to explore “the actor’s body in relation to and in dialogue with multimedia projection.”
+Tikka received 2006 GAP Award funding to purchase equipment and materials to fully develop a new performance piece entitled Layar.
+Her new piece incorporated portable screens with video projection and her own intricate choreography to be synchronized between the screens and live performance.
+Incorporating video interviews and oral histories exploring migration, regret and repetition, the video footage was also projected directly onto the performers’ bodies, allowing Tikka to explore “the actor’s body in relation to and in dialogue with multimedia projection.”

 As part of her Fellowship’s Meet the Artist requirements, Tikka taught a workshop titled Connection, Improvised Movement and Performance Technique at Seattle’s Nova Alternative High School.
 The class was a diverse population of 21 ninth- to twelfth-graders, two with developmental disabilities.
 They learned elements of physical theater to generate original performance work; the workshop also focused on actively connecting with fellow performers and using their environment as a tool for improvisation.